MysteryPancake/Houdini-Tools/README.md

 A Blender addon used extensively for the tie FX in the short film [Coffee Brake](https://youtu.be/T57aCLYdX9M).

 It contains lots of fun utilities to speed up assembly for cloth FX.
-Its main purpose is adding a Mesh Sequence Cache to the tie, removing the vertex weights and rebaking the Alembic.
+Its main purpose is adding a Mesh Sequence Cache to the tie, stripping the vertex weights and rebaking the Alembic.
 This saved over 50 shots of manual work in the final film.

 I released a simplified version of this script for other departments to use named No Cloth Sims Lite.
 It was used for the dimension sequence where each artist worked on a scene independently, saving another 15 shots of manual work.